 One of British Columbia’s greatest opportunities is reconciliation with Indigenous communities.

-As Her Majesty’s direct representative in British Columbia, the Honourable Janet Austin is deeply committed to strengthening the ever-evolving relationship between the Crown and Indigenous peoples.
+As His Majesty’s direct representative in British Columbia, the Honourable Janet Austin is deeply committed to strengthening the ever-evolving relationship between the Crown and Indigenous peoples.
 This includes honouring Indigenous traditions and heritage and promoting the vibrant and diverse cultures of the First Nations communities of British Columbia to the rest of Canada and the world.

 The Lieutenant Governor supports a dialogue of reconciliation and respect, and participates in events and promotion of public awareness of this ongoing journey.